trevorhoner/Linux-Notes/README.md

 # Linux-Notes

-Linux Notes is a project aimed for thorough, detailed explanations on how to use Linux via a OPO (one-page only format).
+Linux Notes seeks to spread and accumulate the knowledge of Linux for everybody by thorough, detailed explanations via one-page-only documentation.

 ## Good Redundancy vs. Bad Redundancy

 Good redundancy is defined as repeated information that provides instructional clarity that transfers to other topics.
-Bad redundancy is defined as unnecessary, repeated information.
+Bad redundancy is defined as unhelpful, repeated information.

 Knowing the difference between good and bad redundancy is an acquired, nuanced skill.

 ## One Page Only (OPO)

 This project is inspired by Arch Linuxs' wiki page and commitment to concise and helpful information.

 Linux-Notes states that good redundancy can make a Linux user learn exponentially more compared to a ruthlessly, minimal guide.